slexisvn/query_engine/docs/01-frontend/09-types-and-expressions.md

 `WIDENING_ARITHMETIC_OPS` is `+`, `-`, `*`.
 Two `INT32`s added give an `INT64`, even though the sum of two 32-bit values usually fits in 32 bits.

-This trades memory for the elimination of a whole failure mode. `SUM` over a million rows of `INT32` overflows easily; a product of two large `INT32`s overflows almost immediately.
-Widening at the type level means the overflow never happens rather than being detected after the fact — and since `INT64` is a `BigInt64Array` in storage, the wider result is genuinely exact rather than drifting into float imprecision.
+Widening gives integer results a larger storage range.
+It does not eliminate overflow: signed 64-bit storage still has finite bounds, and using a `BigInt64Array` does not prove that every intermediate calculation avoided JavaScript `number` arithmetic.
+Precision depends on the full path from input, through evaluation, to result conversion.

 The cost is that intermediate values are eight bytes instead of four, and that a chain of arithmetic stays wide even when it did not need to.
-This engine takes correctness here, and it is the same reason [`inferAggregateType`](../../src/binder/type-inference.ts) makes `SUM` of any integer type return `INT64`.
+The same widening policy is why [`inferAggregateType`](../../src/binder/type-inference.ts) makes `SUM` of any integer type return `INT64`.

 ### Temporal arithmetic